 By choosing the right debit card for foreign travel, you can save on ATM fees, since some banks reimburse fees or don’t charge foreign transaction fees.
 Travelers in Hungary suggest using local bank ATMs rather than privately-owned ATMs (like Euronet), as the fees tend to be lower.
 It’s also a good idea to try to avoid ATMs in hotels and airports, as they often have higher fees to target tourists.
 Lastly, make infrequent, large withdrawals to save on flat, per-withdrawal fees.

-If you or a friend or relative has a bank account in Hungary, transfer money ahead of time with Wise.
+If you or a friend or relative has a bank account in Hungary, send money to Hungary ahead of time with Wise.
 Wise moves money at the exact mid-market rate, or the exchange rate you see when you Google it, without any hidden fees.
 All you have to pay is a small, fair transfer fee.
-Wise also offers borderless multi-currency accounts, with consumer debit cards for EU residents, making it even easier to access your money in places like Hungary.
+Wise also offers borderless multi-currency accounts, with multi-currency debit cards for EU residents, making it even easier to access your money in places like Hungary.

 Check out how to make your first transfer with Wise.
 And give it a try.